munin-monitoring/munin-plugin-gallery/hugo-base/content/_index.md

 ### Finding a plugin

+There are multiple ways to find the plugin you are looking for:

 * type a name or keyword into the search field
 * browse through the plugin attributes (in the left sidebar)
 * go through the long list of tags (in the top navigation bar)